Center for Healthcare Delivery Science Research Projects

 A Roadmap for Advancing the Practice of Respect in Healthcare

-In 2016, leaders at Beth Israel Deaconess Medical Center convened a group of experts from around the world to strategize about expanding the definition of preventable harm to include non-physical harm, and to develop a more reliable approach to the "practice of respect."
-These discussions, funded by the Gordon and Betty Moore Foundation, were the starting points for the development of a consensus statement to serve as a model for institutions implementing this work.
-A team at BIDMC then developed a consensus statement and invited all convening attendees to participate in a modified Delphi process to finalize its language.
+In 2016, leaders at BIDMC convened a group of experts from around the world to strategize about expanding the definition of preventable harm to include non-physical harm, and to develop a more reliable approach to the “practice of respect.”
+These discussions, funded by the Gordon and Betty Moore Foundation, were the starting points for the development of a draft consensus statement to serve as a model for institutions implementing this work.
+A team at BIDMC then finalized a consensus statement and invited all convening attendees to participate in a modified Delphi process to finalize its language.
 This process included five rounds of surveys, by which participants identified key strategies.
 Strategies included hospital leadership championing a culture of respect and dignity; promoting accountability in this area; engaging and supporting the healthcare workforce; partnering with patients and families; establishing systems to learn about and improve the practice of respect; and expanding the research agenda and measurement tools, and disseminating what is learned.

 Development of a Framework for Health Care Organizations to Describe Patient and Family Harm from Disrespect and Promote Improvement: A Scoping Review

 This project used the current literature to develop a practical, improvement-oriented framework to recognize, describe, and prevent non-physical harm events that result from disrespectful interactions with the healthcare system.
-The team described a framework designed to expand organizations' ability to recognize, describe, and understand non-physical harm events using the concept of disrespect.
+The team developed a framework designed to expand organizations’ ability to recognize, describe, and understand non-physical harm events using the concept of disrespect.
 The components of this framework include care processes, contributing factors, professional/organizational behaviors, and modifying factors and consequences, including consequences affecting patients and families, professionals, organizations and society.
 This project was funded by the Arnold P. Gold Foundation.

 Innovations Grant Projects